Bodigrim/linear-builder/README.md

 The last result corresponds to the current package.
 We generate a strict `Text` by growing and reallocating the buffer, thus allocations are quite high.
-Nevertheless, it is already faster than the usual `Text` builder with strict consumer and does strain the garbage collector.
+Nevertheless, it is already faster than the usual `Text` builder with strict consumer and does not strain the garbage collector.

 Things get very different if we remove `{-# INLINE mkBench #-}`: